 The table below breaks down the types of financial aid, the percent of students receiving aid, and average amount of aid per student per year.

 |Percent of Students||Average Amount|

 To help students and recent graduates, Antelope Valley College may provide services to students like those listed below:

 - Remedial instructional courses

 - Child care

 Graduation & Transfer Rates

-Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how Antelope Valley College compares against other community colleges in Los Angeles and the community colleges in California as a whole.
+Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how Antelope Valley College compares against other community colleges in Los Angeles County and the community colleges in California as a whole.